Version Gold

 There is the danger when working with fonts that the font your program requires will not be present on the end-user's computer.
 Therefore, instead of presenting you with a list of all the fonts available on your computer in the templates, we present a subset consisting of the most common fonts.
 These include Arial, MS Sans Serif, Times New Roman, and so on.

 There are however cases where you would want to add a font to this list.
-For example, you may need to use a font which supports a different character set, or you may want to use your favorite exotic font.
+For example, you may need to use a font which supports a different character set, or you may want to use your favourite exotic font.
 Fortunately, we have a way for you to do this.

 To add fonts to the available list, follow the two easy steps below: